Reading time 7 minute(s)

 The xAI merger adds a new dimension.
 The combined entity now encompasses Starlink broadband, Grok AI and related AI products, SpaceX's launch and satellite infrastructure, and indirectly the social platform X. The strategic ambition is to link AI development directly with SpaceX's orbital capabilities, including space-based AI data centres.
 Some analysts view this as a powerful convergence of two high-growth technology themes; others flag integration complexity and the cash burn associated with AI development.

 The global space economy is projected to reach $1.8 trillion by 2035.
-SpaceX is well positioned to capture a significant portion of that.
+SpaceX is well positioned to capture a significant share of that.

 How to buy SpaceX shares

-If SpaceX proceeds with a US listing, UK investors will be able to buy shares directly through a standard share dealing account.
+SpaceX is listing in the US.
+UK investors will be able to buy shares directly through a standard share dealing account from 12 June.

-With XTB, you can open an account today and be ready to invest the moment SpaceX shares become available.
+With XTB, you can open an account today and be ready to invest the moment SpaceX shares go live.
 When dealing in shares, you own the stock outright and become a shareholder.
 You'll profit if the share price rises above the level at which you bought, or from any dividends paid.

 It's worth noting that you could get back less than you invest.